ellakoa/postcard-poem/content/posts/the-beat-of-time.md

   I have never been to space to
   look back at our blue planet's face
   But I have watched beautiful moons
-  Wax and wane again and again
-  In star-filled heavens where comets fly and myths and legends traverse the sky
-  A seemingly endless nightscape
+  Wax and wane again and again in star-filled heavens where comets fly and myths and legends traverse the sky, a seemingly endless nightscape
-  where layer upon layer of stars shine twinkling to the silent beat of time.
+  where layer upon layer of stars shine pulsing to the silent beat of time.
 alignPoemLeft: false
 address: |-
   The Silent Beat of Time